AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 ### 2.4 Teamwork
 #### 2.4.1 Aspects Done Well
-1. Our team believe most parts of teamwork is good so far.
-There are some points we can improve our teamwork.
+F1: Our team believe most parts of teamwork is good so far.
+Our group have set team ground rules to ensure the collaboration is effective.
+Each member in our group has designated specialist roles based on each members’ skills background.
+In addition, our client provided some useful information about the rendering process and technologies.

 #### 2.4.2.
 Aspects To Improve
 F1.
 One thing we need to consider is the technical design task allocation.